mingmllu/docker-mask-rcnn/README.md

 ```
 python video_zmq_client.py --server-ip xxx.xxx.xxx.xxx --port 5566
 ```
-where xxx.xxx.xxx.xxx is the IP address of the GPU host machine where the container is runnig.
+where xxx.xxx.xxx.xxx is the IP address of the GPU host machine where the container is running.